Cohomological obstructions to equivariant unirationality: Del Pezzo surfaces

 \item $\fD_4\rtimes C_2$ generated by

 \end{enumerate} \end{enumerate} The above actions satisfy $\mathrm{Am}^3(X,H)\neq 0$; in particular, the $G$-actions are not projectively unirational.
-Moreover, the actions in 2(a) and 2(b) are the only ones where Condition {\bf (A)} is satisfied for $H$. \end{theo}
+Moreover, the action in 2(a) is the only ones where Condition {\bf (A)} is satisfied for $H$. \end{theo}